Division of Public Utilities

-If you have a complaint against a utility company regulated by the Public Service Commission you should first try to resolve the problem directly with the company by calling the phone number listed on your utility bill.
-If you have tried to resolve the problem with the company and are not satisfied with the results you can file an informal complaint with the Division of Public Utilities (“Division”).
+If you have a complaint against a public utility regulated by the Public Service Commission you should first try to resolve the problem directly with the company by calling the phone number listed on your utility bill.
+If you have tried to resolve the problem with the company and are not satisfied with the results, you may file an informal complaint with the Division of Public Utilities (DPU).
 There are three options for filing an informal complaint.

-- File a written complaint with the Division.
-This can be done by mailing a simple letter with the needed information to the Division.
-If you choose to file a written complaint please be sure your complaint is complete and legible.
+- File a written complaint with the DPU.
+This can be done by mailing a simple letter with the needed information to the DPU.
+If you choose to file a written complaint, please be sure your complaint is complete and legible.
 Incomplete or illegible complaints will be returned.
 Please state your complaint in simple, straightforward, non-technical language.
-Decide what you want to accomplish in complaining.
-(E.g. Do you wish to express concern about rates?
+Decide what you want to accomplish in complaining (e.g., Do you wish to express concern about rates?
 Do you want your telephone fixed?
-Do you want to make sure you are being charged the proper rate?
+Do you want to make sure you are being charged the proper rate?).
 Be specific in stating your complaint.

 Utah Division of Public Utilities

 - Contact the DPU during regular business hours at 801-530-7622 or 800-874-0904.

 - Submit a complaint electronically by clicking here.

 The DPU will investigate and attempt to mediate a consumer complaint.
 You will receive a response from either the utility company or the DPU usually within five working days from the day the complaint is received by the DPU, however, some responses may take up to thirty days.
 If you are unsatisfied with the result of your informal complaint, the DPU will provide you with a form you may use to file a formal complaint with the Public Service Commission.